 About Rep. Ed Orcutt

 Rep. Ed Orcutt was appointed to the Washington State House of Representatives in 2002.
 From 2002 to 2013, he represented the 18th District.
-Due to redistricting, Ed went on to represent the 20th District and is serving his eleventh term as state representative.
+Due to redistricting, Ed went on to represent the 20th District and is serving his twelfth term as state representative.

 Focused on creating jobs and protecting taxpayers, Ed is an advocate for policies that benefit families and communities.
 He is also a strong voice for a more effective and accountable state government that works for – not against – property owners and employers.